MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-premium-features.md

 ---
-title: Dataflow premium features
+title: Premium features of dataflows
-description: Overview of all the premium features of Power BI dataflows
+description: Overview of the Premium features available with Power BI dataflows
 author: davidiseminger
 ms.reviewer: ''

 ms.service: powerbi
 ms.subservice: powerbi-service
 ms.topic: how-to
-ms.date: 04/02/2019
+ms.date: 10/01/2020
 ms.author: davidi

 LocalizationGroup: Data from files
 ---
-# Dataflows Premium features
+# Premium features of dataflows

-Dataflows is supported for both Pro and Premium users.
-There are some features which are premium only, in this article we will cover the premium only features and their uses.
-Today the following features are premium only
+Dataflows are supported for Power BI Pro and Power BI Premium users.
+Some features are only available with a Power BI Premium subscription.
+This article describes and details the Premium-only features and their uses.

+The following features are available only with Power BI Premium:

-- Enhanced compute engine
+* Enhanced compute engine
-- Direct Query
+* Direct Query
-- Computed entities
+* Computed entities
-- Linked Entities
+* Linked Entities
-- Incremental refresh
+* Incremental refresh

-We will now cover each premium feature.
+The following sections described each of these features in detail.

 ## The enhanced compute engine

 The enhanced compute engine in Power BI enables Power BI Premium subscribers to use their capacity to optimize the use of dataflows.
 Using the enhanced compute engine provides the following advantages:

 * Drastically reduces the refresh time required for long-running ETL steps over computed entities, such as performing *joins*, *distinct*, *filters,* and *group by*
-* Perform DirectQuery queries over entities (in February 2020)
+* Perform DirectQuery queries over entities

-The following sections describe how to enable the enhanced compute engine, and answer common questions.
+Enabling the enhanced compute engine is described next, along with answers to common questions.

 ### Using the enhanced compute engine

 The enhanced compute engine is enabled from the **Capacity Settings** page in the Power BI service, in the **dataflows** section.
 By default, the enhanced compute engine is **Off**.
-To turn it on switch the toggle to **On**, as shown in the following image, and save your settings.
+To enable the enhanced compute engine, switch the toggle to **On** as shown in the following image, and save your settings.

 ![Turn on the enhanced compute engine](media/dataflows-premium-features/compute-engine-settings.png)

 > [!IMPORTANT]
-> The enhanced compute engine works only for Power BI capacities of A3 and above.
+> The enhanced compute engine works only for Power BI capacities of A3 and larger.

-Once you turn on the enhanced compute engine, return to dataflows and you should see a performance improvement in any computed entity that performs complex operations, such as *joins* or *group by* operations for dataflows created from existing linked entities on the same capacity.
+Once the enhanced compute engine is on, return to **dataflows** and you should see a performance improvement in any computed entity that performs complex operations, such as *joins* or *group by* operations for dataflows created from existing linked entities on the same capacity.

-To make best use of the compute engine, you should split the ETL stage into two separate dataflows in the following way:
+To make best use of the compute engine, split the ETL stage into two separate dataflows, in the following way:

 * **Dataflow 1** - this dataflow should only be ingesting all of the required from a data source, and placing it into dataflow 2.
 * **Dataflow 2** - perform all ETL operations in this second dataflow, but ensure you're referencing Dataflow 1, which should be on the same capacity.
 Also ensure you perform operations that can fold (filter, group by, distinct, join) first, before any other operation, to ensure the compute engine is utilized.